We are reader-supported, earning a commission when you purchase through our links.

 Overall, Donorbox fees are some of the lowest in the industry.
 Combined with the ability to ask donors to cover the fees, it really becomes appealing.

-The best part is that there’s no set up fees, so you can try out Donorbox without ever spending a penny.
+The best part is that there are no setup fees, so you can try out Donorbox without ever spending a penny.

 Conclusion – Is Donorbox Worth It?